-Using high tech instruments and computers in the wonderful observatory and classroom, Gary and his team will take you on a journey that will teach and enthrall, all at the same time.
+Using high-tech instruments and computers in the wonderful observatory and classroom, Gary and his team will take you on a journey that will teach and enthrall.

 We welcome you to your universe!